Skip to content

 MobileCasinoParty earns commissions from casino referrals through affiliate partnerships.
 This does not affect our ratings or reviews.
 Read our full Terms of Use for details.

 Michigan statute limits MGCB to issue iGaming and sports betting operator licenses exclusively to: (1) the three Detroit commercial casinos, and (2) the twelve federally recognized Michigan tribes.
 There are no independent commercial online-only operators — every licensed platform is affiliated with one of these 15 entities.
+As of early 2026, all 15 authorized entities are licensed for iGaming; 12 of 15 offer online sports betting.

-Online Casino (iGaming)
+Licensed Online Casino Operators

 DetailInformation